sorekz/user-activity-report/README.md

 ### until
 The [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) until date.
 This value is exclusive.
 E.g. `2024-01` will include results until `2023-12-31T23:59:59.999Z`.\
-If the parameter `since` has a value and this parameter has no value, it will default to `now`.\
+If the parameter `since` has a value and this parameter has no value, it defaults to the current time.

 ### analyze-commits
 Enable to analyze commits\